… or how to get overwhelmed by too many projects

 Yup, another cleaning story.

 I have a few peripherals queued for cleaning.
 Nothing fancy at all except the fact that it was done without sun ;).

 I was testing this new idea of one dude from internetz and it turned out he is correct.
 Sun is actually not needed – warmth is.
 I’ve just covered plastic parts with 12% hair whitening cream and wrapped them in stretch foil.
 Then left it for 4 days near my central heating oven to keep it warm.
 Below is a short photo story.

 Whitening … another way 😉

-When plastic cases are in really bad shape and there are no options to bring back original color I usually paint’em.
+When plastic cases are in really bad shape and there are no options to bring back the original color I usually paint’em.
 I’ve finally found very nice RAL9001 Satin spray paint that nearly matches the original C64c case color.

 I’ve also refurbished a cassette recorder in one go 😉